Costco Beef Bulgogi (Korean BBQ) Pro Tips + Recipe Ideas

 Costco’s beef bulgogi is one of their most interesting prepared meals.
-Its fun, tasty, and enjoyable, but over the years the quality has declined while price has increased.
+It’s fun, tasty, and enjoyable, but the quality has declined over the years while price has increased.

-I still purchase this every once and a while, but those whiles are getting longer and longer apart.
+I still purchase this every once a while, but those whiles are getting longer and longer apart.

 Value - 6/10